 Table \ref{T:MNIST1} shows MNIST results for $N_{p}=2 \text{ to } 6$ varying the number of neighbors used in the multi-layer autoencoder.
 At a width of 7, a signal from the upper left corner of the input image is able to interact with the signal from the lower right.
-Test set accuracy improves as the width is increased, but convergence also generally slows down.
-Results with $N_{p}=3,4,5$ are substantially better than those produced for $N_{p}=2$.
-In addition, resulting test set accuracy tends to increase with increasing width.
-Unsurprisingly, the greater connectivity generally results in a better solution.
-In addition however, greater polynomial order also improves accuracy, especially moving from $N_{p}=2$ to $N_{p}=3$.
+T-test were performed to measure the significance of the difference in the measured means, see Table \ref{T:MNISTAccuracy}.
+In this particular problem it was shown that all cases with $N_{p}>2$ were much better than the case with $N_{p}=2$.
+In addition $N_{p}=4$ and $N_{p}=5$ was significantly better than $N_{p}=3$ assuming a risk of 7\%.
+However, the difference in $N_{p}=4$ and $N_{p}=5$ is statistically insignificant.
+Also, note that $N_{p}=6$ is not significantly better than $N_{p}=3$.

-Table \ref{T:MNIST2} shows MNIST results for $N_{p}=2 \text{ to } 6$ varying the number of sub links.
-The number of sub links are varied to determine whether the generally improved accuracy is a result of the increased number of degrees of freedom or due to the higher order polynomial representation.
-In several runs of \ref{T:MNIST2} the performance is very poor, first of all, in all cases with only 1 sub link (no discontinuity) the performance is bad, though this is expected \citep{Leshno1993}.
-At least 1 discontinuity should be used.
-In addition, poor results were observed in $N_{p}=4$ with $\text{sub links}=3$ and $N_{p}=6$ with $\text{sub links}=3$.
+Recall, that for larger $N_{p}$ not only does the order of accuracy increase, but also the amount of compression (see Table \ref{T:OverShoot}).
+This means that although the order of accuracy is increasing the network inputs may be being compressed to a smaller region of the polynomial, and therefore reducing the effectiveness of increasing the order of accuracy.
+In Table \ref{T:MNIST1} the number of sub links is always an even number, this is because an odd number of sub links typically gives a worse solution than an even number.
 It's thought that there are 2 causes for this.